minhtriet/frozenlake/README.md

 Intuitively, this world is so good no one wants to leave

 ## Appendix
-- _S_: States - Collection of snapshot of the enviroment by an agent
+- _S_: States - Collection of a snapshot of the environment by an agent
 - _U(s)_: Util - A value assigned to each state to show how valuable that state is
-- _R_: Reward - A value that the agent receive when it makes a move
+- _R_: Reward - A value that the agent receives when it makes a move

 ## To run
 ### Compile